-The "blueprints" are developed here - drawings and specifications needed to secure final pricing, permits and communicate to the contractors what "goes into" the design.
-Documents include fully dimensioned and annotated site and landscape plans, floor plans, exterior elevations, building sections, window and door schedules, details, interior elevations, kitchen and bath design, and structural, electrical, mechanical, and plumbing design.
+This is where the "blueprints" are developed - drawings and specifications needed to secure final pricing and permits.
+They also communicate to the contractors what "goes into" the design.
+Documents include full dimensions and annotated site and landscape plans, floor plans, exterior elevations, building sections, window and door schedules, details, interior elevations and kitchen and bath design as well as structural, electrical, mechanical and plumbing design.

 Construction Contract Bidding or Negotiation

 Clients have several options when selecting a building delivery system and contractor.
 The basic delivery systems are design-bid-build, preselection, design-build and self-contracted.
 Design-bid-build is the traditional system in which the plans are prepared and then released for competitive bidding; Preselection means the owner selects a contractor to be part of the team during the design phase; Design-build is an approach in which a single entity provides both the design and construction (a decision we make before the design process begins); Self-contracted means the owner serves as the general contractor.

 Although the client always selects the contractor, the architect typically recommends contractors to the owner for consideration.
 Permitting and plan approval are generally completed during this period.